Plumbing Inspection Cost: What to Expect & When You Need One

 Reading inspection reports requires understanding plumbing terminology and severity ratings.
 Most reports use grading systems (like A-D or color coding) to indicate urgency.
 "A" or green items are satisfactory, "B" or yellow items need monitoring, and "C-D" or red items require immediate action.

 Pay special attention to sections addressing water heaters, sewer lines, and supply pipe materials.
 These big-ticket items represent the most significant financial risk.
-A water heater nearing the end of its typical 10-12 year lifespan should factor into your purchase decision, as replacement costs $1,000-$3,000 for traditional units.
+A water heater nearing the end of its typical 10-12 year lifespan should factor into your purchase decision, as replacement costs $1,500 to $3,500 for traditional units in 2026, and even more for tankless or heat pump models.

 Negotiating Repairs and Credits